Bolsonaro says he suspended salary readjustment to police officers

 Initially, this amount was included in the final version of the Budget bill for this year, approved by the National Congress in December 2021, to serve only PF (Federal Police), PRF (Federal Highway Police), Criminal Police and Depen (National Penitentiary Department).

-The government’s intention to prioritize police officers irritated other categories of civil servants, who also demanded a readjustment in their salaries and started strike movements as a form of protest, with many civil servants surrendering their positions.
+The government’s intention to prioritize the police irritated other categories of the civil service, which also demanded a readjustment in their salaries and started strike movements as a form of protest, with many civil servants surrendering their positions.

 The president said that he does not want to “commit injustice to the public servant”, but guaranteed that not everyone will be covered.
 “There remains that old crude question.
 Are we going to save three categories or will everyone suffer this year?
 Time will tell how we will decide.
 I recognize the work of the servers, who deserve readjustment, but there is no slack in the Budget for the current year “, he stressed.